 ASL Airlines Flight Cancellation Compensation

-Europe has regulations to protect you in case of flight cancellation.
-Here’s what you need to know:
+The European Union has regulations to assist you in case of flight cancellation.
+Here’s what you should know:

-In the event of a flight cancellation less than two weeks before you’re supposed to leave, you may be entitled to compensation up to €600.
-But keep in mind – the airline can avoid paying if they rebook you on a different flight that doesn’t significantly disrupt your travel.
+In the event of a flight cancellation within two weeks of you’re supposed to leave, you could be eligible for compensation up to €600.
+But keep in mind – the airline can avoid paying if they offer you an alternative flight that doesn’t mess up your plans too much.

 Advance Notice | Re-routing Requirements |